rjury-sumo/sumologic-steampipe/README.md

 Create an environment variable SUMO_STEAMPIPE_CHECK_URL This should have the endpoint address from the previous step.

-# Using steampipe queries in SumoLogic
+# Integrating Steampipe queries in SumoLogic
 Send inventory data to sumologic as per: https://steampipe.io/docs/using-steampipe/steampipe-query We will post JSON formatted output.

-## create collection files
+## Create collection files
 Using an example such as aws.accounts.sh create a similar collection script for each table you want to collect.
 You will need to execute these on a schedule say daily via cron or some such.

 There is some fluff in the file to set metadata in sumo and this tricky line with sed that breaks the json but in a way to ensure sumo sees each output row as a distinct json event: